cs124/pa7-chatbot/README.md

 # Connecting to Together API

-For LLM Mode and Creative Mode we need external LLM API access.
+For LLM Prompting Mode and LLM Programming Mode we need external LLM API access.
 Together AI has graciously granted us free credits to use for this assignment.
 We provide a brief guide on getting an API key and linking it this assignment [here](https://docs.google.com/document/d/1N5chC5b15ls-XXcpfjhSx71854fmvb_4DGD4qxkT0LU/edit?usp=sharing).

-# LLM Mode (8 points)
+# (Part 2) LLM Prompting Mode (8 points)

 LLMs are a powerful tool that drive a lot of modern chatbots!
 Let's get some experience building an LLM chatbot.
 For this part of the assignment we will use the [Mixtral 8x7B Model](https://huggingface.co/docs/transformers/en/model_doc/mixtral).
 Mixtral is a blend of eight 7-billion parameter language models!